 If you are working without an internet connection and doing transformations that require IERS data, there are a couple of options.

 If you are planning to work without an internet connection, we recommend updating

 the astropy-iers-data package to the latest available version, using e.g.,

 conda, as this will ensure that you have the most recent IERS and leap

 >>> from astropy.utils import iers >>> iers.conf.auto_download = False

-In this case any transforms will use the bundled IERS-B data which covers the time range from 1962 to just before the astropy release date.
+In this case any transforms will use the bundled IERS data which are included in the astropy-iers-data package and include data up to the release date of that package (which is why it is important to ensure that package is up to date as described above).
 Any transforms outside of this range will not be allowed.